 The Recruitment & Retention Resource Library is a comprehensive repository of resources designed to assist you and your team in planning for recruitment and retention, exploring innovative methods, and connecting with additional campus and local services.

-We are continuously updating the Resource Library.
+We’re always updating the Resource Library.
 If you are looking for a specific resource, please feel free to reach out to our team at recruitmenthelp@ictr.wisc.edu.

 Planning Resources